GiedriusT/tamulaitis-page/src/components/HighlighWord/README.md

 This component was written fully by ChatGPT.
 The idea was not to change any code myself and just use ChatGPT prompt to persuade him to code what I need.

-It actually did a decent job and [HighlightWord component](./HighlightWord.tsx) is fully written by ChatGPT, I just added few steles and that is it.
+It actually did a decent job and in the end produced [all code for this component](./HighlightWord.tsx), I just added few styles and that is it.
 It took quite a long time thou, mostly because ChatGPT was slow with big chunks of code.
 But I think we still finished faster than I would have written it myself, code is not extremely clean, but it's ok.

 I lost ChatGPT in the end as it changed code quite dramatically at one point and I wasn't able to make him go back properly and branch off from there.

-Anyway it was a really interesting experiment and decent results.
+Anyway it was a really interesting experiment with decent results.

 ## Conversation